-10 Abbreviations (see MLA Handbook, ch.
-7.4)
+10 Abbreviations (see MLA Handbook, Appendix 1)

-Abbreviations like "ibid.", "op. cit.", or "ebd." should generally be avoided (see. "citation method").
+Abbreviations like "ibid.," "op. cit.," or "ebd." should generally be avoided (see "citation method").
 Frequently used abbreviations are:

-chapter, chapters ch.. chs.
+ch. , chs. chapter, chapters

+cf. compare (Latin: confer)

+ed. edition

-cf. compare (Latin: confer) editor, edition, edited by ed. exempli gratia: for example e.g. et al. et alii / et aliae: and others n. d. no date of publication no place of publication or: no publisher n. p.
+e.g. exempli gratia: for example

+et al. et alii / et aliae : and others

+n. d. no date of publication

+n. p. no place of publication or: no publisher

+n. pag. no pagination

-no pagination n. pag.
-UP University Press volume, volumes vol., vols.
+UP University Press

+vol., vols. volume, volumes

-11 Works Cited or Bibliography
+11 Works Cited or Bibliography (s.
+MLA Handbook, ch.
+5)

 At the end of the paper there is a list of all literature used, which starts on a new page and is also listed in the table of contents.
 The entries are to be arranged alphabetically according to the last names of the authors.
-The basic entry of a monograph is always:

-Last name, First name.
+If an entry runs more than one line, the second and subsequent lines should be formatted with a hanging indent (half an inch from the left margin).
+The basic entry of a monograph is always: Last name, First name.
 Title of the book.
-Place of publication: Publisher, year of publication.
-Medium.
+Publisher, year of publication.